microsoft/code-with-engineering-playbook/code-reviews/pull-request-template.md

 ### Description of new changes
 - Write a detailed description of all changes
 - If you have only done mechanical (not logical) changes point that out here
--  Describe the new behavior that is introduces
+- Describe the new behavior that is introduced
 - If this introduces a breaking change, please describe the impact and migration path for existing applications below.

 ### How did you test it?